charlesRmajor/base-expo-native-project/README.md

 # How To Use This File
 * Note: First follow "Project Setup Instructions" below.
     * If you (personally) are only using Expo, you only need to follow these instructions.
 * If you are going to publish to Expo, you also need to follow the bolded instructions in "Native Development Instructions"

 ## Use with Expo
+* Before using with Expo, follow "Project Setup Instructions" below
 * Copy "app.json.expo" and rename to "app.json" (if you already have an app.json, it can be deleted)

 ## Use with Native Builds